WLOGSolutions/RSuite/docs/basic_workflow.md

 2017-09-23 17:31:22 ERROR::Master error
 ```

-As you can see this is very similar to output you saw in console.
+As you can see this is very similar to the output you saw in console.

 # Step 11 - loggers in packages

 R Suite allows you to use loggers in your custom packages.
-Lets open `hello_world.R` and change its content to the following one
+Let's open `hello_world.R` and change its content to the following one

 ```R
 #'@export